Binary File Reader

 Description

-The Binary File Reader block reads multichannel signal data from a binary file.
+Block Binary File Reader reads multi-channel signal data from a binary file.
 The block reads the header that precedes the data.
-The File header parameters specify the structure of the header.
+Parameter File header sets the header structure.
 You can set the type, size, and complexity of the data using the block parameters.

-When reading a file for the first time, the block reads the header and then the data.
+When reading a file for the first time, the block reads the header, and then the data.
 On subsequent calls, the block reads the remaining data.
 When the end of the file is reached, the block returns zeros of the specified data type, size, and complexity.
-The block can read data either from the file written by the block Binary File Writer, or from any other binary file.
+The block can read data both from a file written by the block Binary File Writer, or from any other binary file.

 Ports